-The Medium Picker/Tool selector is probably the most important part on the screen, because it's the hub from which you can select what medium or tool you'll be working in.
-To pick your chosen medium or tool, just hover your cursor/stylus over the tools to be told what they are and click them to select.
+The Medium Picker/Tool selector is probably the most important interface element on your screen.
+This is the hub from which you can select what medium or tool you'll be working in, and there are plenty of tools to choose from.
+To pick your chosen medium or tool, just hover your cursor/stylus over the tools to be told what they are, then tap or click to select.

 06. Change your brush size

-Drag your finger, cursor or stylus across the brush head to the right to increase the size and left to decrease.
-The percentage number changes, indicating where you are on the size scale.
+Drag your finger, cursor or stylus across the brush head to adjust the size of your brush – go to the right to increase the size, and left to decrease.
+The percentage number will change to indicate where you are on the size scale.
 To pick a specific size or go larger still, simply tap in the brush head area and type in the number you need.

 07. Load paint on your brush

 Next you'll want to load your brush up with paint.
 You'll find your options under Settings.
 For a really dry dab of paint, you'll want a Loading value of between two and nine per cent – this is great for underpaintings and sketching.
 Slide the Loading up to 50-80 per cent for a much thicker, glossy stroke that you can you can mix on the canvas, alla prima-style.